dletorey/rebuild/src/travel/europe/Turkiye/myra-ancient-lycian-city.md

 We then drove around the corner to Pirha Köy Sofrası and parked up.
 When we walked in we were welcomed into a garden, the owner told us it was his house and it was a family run restaurant.
 There were a number of tables dotted around the garden, it was a truly magical place.

 Susan had the _Homemade Manti (Turkish ravioli)_ with freshly squeezed Orange & Pomegranate Juice.
 My friend had _Alinazik_ (Ground meat, served with roasted eggplant and garlic yoghurt) and freshly squeezed Pomegranate Juice.
 I had Grilled Meatballs (with pilaf rice, grilled tomato and pepper)  and freshly squeezed Pomegranate Juice.
 For pudding we all had, the only choice, _Semolina Halva with Ice Cream_ (served with tahini and walnuts).

-All the food was insanely good, Im quite please that we couldn't eat at Şahika Bahçe as we would not of discovered this.
+All the food was insanely good, Im quite please that we couldn't eat at Şahika Bahçe as we would not have discovered this.